sf-wdi-19-20/modules/w7_d4_1_partials/README.md

 ## Challenges

-1. Take a look at the lab that you worked on last weekend.
-Create a partial file for the form that was used in this project.
+1. Take a look at the Bog App that you worked on last weekend.
+Create a partial file for the 'new' and 'edit' forms that were used in this project.

-2. Look for other elements of your application that can be refactored into partials.
-Experiment with implementing partials for these components.
+2. Look for other elements in your Bog App that can be refactored into partials.
+Experiment with implementing partials for these components and think of different ways you can use partials while refactoring for future Rails projects.